Individual and Time Effects in Nonlinear Panel Models with Large N, T: Asymptotic Theory for Bias Corrections

 We have implemented the analytical correction at the level of the estimator.
-Alternatively, we can implement the correction at the level of the first order conditions by solving
+Alternatively, we can implement the correction at the level of the score or first order conditions by solving

 for $\beta$.
-The expansion \eqref{ApproxFOC} together with the consistency of $\widehat B$ and $\widehat D$ shows that the solution to these adjusted first order conditions yields a bias corrected estimator that is asymptotically equivalent to $\widetilde{\beta}^A$.
 Global concavity of the objective function guarantees that the solution to \eqref{eq : sbc} is unique.
-Other possible extensions such as corrections at the level of the objective function or iterative corrections are left to future research.
+Other possible extensions such as continuously updated score corrections where $\overline B_{\infty}$ and $\overline D_{\infty}$ are estimated together with $\beta$, corrections at the level of the objective function, or iterative corrections are left to future research.

 The analytical bias corrected estimator of $\delta^0_{NT}$ is

 where $\widetilde \delta$ is the APE constructed from a bias corrected estimator of $\beta$.
 Let

 The fixed effects estimators of the components of the asymptotic bias are